45,000 Swiss Army knives!

-- Two-component anti-slip scales introduced for a secure grip in extreme weather conditions
+- Two-component anti-slip scales were introduced for a secure grip in extreme weather conditions

-- The length of the tool is increased to 111mm
+- The length of the tool was increased to 111mm

 - The blade is made larger and longer with both plain and serrated edge

-- The blade has one-handed opening mechanism as well as locking mechanism
+- The blade has a one-handed opening mechanism as well as a locking mechanism

 - The screwdriver cum bottle opener also has a locking mechanism

-- Two new tools added – a Philips screwdriver and a wood saw
+- Two new tools were added – a Philips screwdriver and a wood saw

 This model is known as Soldatenmesser 08 or ‘Soldier’s Knife 08’.
 However, more commonly it is referred to as the Swiss Army Knife Soldier.